OutSystems/OutSystems.SetupTools/docs/Install-OSServer.md

 ```

 ### -SkipRabbitMQ
 Deprecated.
 This script no longer installs RabbitMQ/Erlang.
 Parameter was kept to not break compatibility with scripts making use of it.
+Instead, please use Set-OSServerConfig with parameter -ConfigureCacheInvalidationService to install and configure RabbitMQ/Erlang.

 ```yaml
 Type: SwitchParameter